Slack & Webex Teams Integration – Connect Slack and Webex Teams

 However, this often results in another chat app being introduced and limited or loss of functionality.

-We’ve highlighted 4 ways to connect Slack and Webex Teams then gone out and found a better one.
+We’ve highlighted 4 ways to connect Slack and Webex Teams then gone out and found a better one for internal and a better one for external.

 1- Connect Slack and Cisco Webex Teams via workflows